fboucher/be-my-eyes/README.md

 ## Installation

 You can install **Be My Eyes** using Homebrew on macOS/Linux or via a `.deb` package for Debian/Ubuntu.
+Install via pacman is on the todo list (haapy to get PRs!).

 ### Homebrew (macOS/Linux)